 An organizer by nature, Danica is driven to explore the world around her and refine systems along the way.
 An avid traveler who grew up in Saskatoon, she found her true home on the West Coast of B.C.
 With a Bachelor of Arts in Psychology, Danica is well suited to her role as she is wired to understand and hone process while supporting people, all with a focus on making the world work better.
 Drawing on her family, she knows the value of a strong support network when exploring new things.
 When not in the office, Danica can be found outside, with friends and family at her side.

 Born and raised in Cottage Country (otherwise known as Peterborough, Ont.), Em is passionate about sharing her appreciation of nature.
 She has travelled throughout Canada, making the road trip from Ontario three times, and officially moving to Victoria in 2010.
 With a background in drama and music, she holds a Bachelor of Arts from University of Victoria and a Post-Graduate Certificate in Therapeutic Recreation from Fleming College.
+She also has Sea Kayak Guides Alliance of BC Level One Guide certification, as well as Advanced (90-hour) Wilderness First Aid.
 Her love for nature is rivalled only by her passion for the Toronto Blue Jays.